datacarpentry/semester-biology/exercises/Shell-pipes-and-filters-Python.md

-Your programmer has whipped up a small python script called `rich_pred.py` that takes a single file containing a list of areas, one per line, and returns the area and the predicted richness based on the functions and approach given in the [Higher Order Functions 2 problem]({{ site.baseurl }}/exercises/higher-order-functions-2-problem).
+Your programmer has whipped up a small python script called `rich_pred.py` that takes a single file containing a list of areas, one per line, and returns the area and the predicted richness based on the functions and approach given in the [Species Area Relationship]({{ site.baseurl }}/exercises/Higher-order-functions-species-area-relationship-1-Python) problem.

 Your team is, [of
 course](https://web.archive.org/web/20100722082534/http://stackoverflow.com/questions/132520/good-excuses-not-to-use-version-control),